-The Duck Creek Power Station is located in Canton, Illinois, roughly 50 miles west of Bloomington, Illinois east of IL-78 and west of US-24.
+The Duck Creek Power Plant is a retired plant located in Canton, Illinois, roughly 50 miles west of Bloomington, Illinois east of IL-78 and west of US-24.

 Ash Pond No. 1 is a diked impoundment that was commissioned in 1976.
-The main inflow into Ash Pond No. 1 is precipitation, which is accumulated and transported through channels around the inside perimeter of the pond, reaching two small internal impoundments.
+The main inflow into Ash Pond No. 1 was precipitation, which accumulated and transported through channels around the inside perimeter of the pond, reaching two small internal impoundments.
 It has a maximum embankment height of 28 feet, a crest elevation of 625 feet above Mean Sea Level (MSL), and a crest width of 20 feet.
 The total length of the embankment is approximately 6,500 feet.
 The storage capacity of the pond is approximately 1,300 acre-feet at normal pool elevation.
 Approximately three-fourths of Ash Pond No. 1 is stacked ash, located on the southern side.
 Free water volume accounts for approximately one-fourth of the pond and is located on the northern end.